networknext/next/README.md

 		3. Use the bootstrap setup with the prefix for where the parent of the `include` directory for header files is located (_i.e._ `/usr/`) `./bootstrap.sh --prefix=/usr/`
 		4. Build boost `./b2`
 		5. Install boost `sudo ./b2 install`
-3. `make BACKEND_LOG_LEVEL=info dev-server-backend`: this will run the server backend and start pulling route information from the relay backend every second
+3. `redis-cli flushall &&make BACKEND_LOG_LEVEL=info dev-server-backend`: this will clear your local redis completely to start fresh and then run the server backend and start pulling route information from the relay backend every second
 4. `make dev-portal-cruncher`: this will run the portal cruncher service that takes portal data from the server backend and inserts it into redis for the portal to use
 5. `make dev-server`: this will run a fake game server and register itself with the server backend
 6. `make dev-client`: this will run a fake game client and request a route from the server which will ask the server backend for a new route for the game client.
 You can also run `make dev-multi-clients` to create 20 client sessions.